TerribleCoding/AnySection/README.md

 Notice that the more "squished" the ellipse, the more imprecise the result.
 The formula has been updated to a better one - this one - in version 1.2 and the approximation is totally suitable for the intended use of this tool.
 This might mean that it won't be upgraded to an even more precise calculation (infinite series are not infinite in programming).

+#### Truncated material names

+When a material is selected from the dropdown menu, often the name overflows the space available.
+The issue will be solved in a future release.

 ## Next improvements to be added